danielabar/meblog/src/markdown/active_storage_form_errors.md

 Rails' Active Storage is a powerful, built-in solution for handling file uploads, providing integration with cloud storage and automatic attachment management.
 It works out of the box, making it easy to associate files with models.
 However, when a form includes an attachment and validation errors occur, the uploaded file is lost when the form re-renders to display the validation errors, forcing users to select their file again.
 This happens because [Active Storage](https://guides.rubyonrails.org/active_storage_overview.html) only associates a file with a model after a successful save.
 If the model fails validation, the attachment is not persisted, and the file selection is lost.

-This post will provide a step-by-step solution using direct uploads, hidden signed IDs, and a better file input with Stimulus.
+This post will walk through a solution using direct uploads, hidden signed IDs, and a custom file input with Stimulus.
 By the end, you'll have a robust way to ensure users don't lose their file uploads due to form validation errors.
 The complete working solution is also available on [GitHub](https://github.com/danielabar/expense_tracker).

-This post assumes familiarity with Rails concepts like models, views, controllers, and database migrations.

 ## Demo Project Setup

 To demonstrate the issue, we'll setup a new Rails project (as of this writing, I'm on Rails 8.0.2) for a simple expense tracker application.
-It will have one model `ExpenseReport` that users are required to fill out to get reimbursed for their expenses.
-The `ExpenseReport` model will have a single file attachment named `receipt` to allow user's to upload a scanned pdf or image of their expense.
+It will have one model `ExpenseReport` that users fill out to get reimbursed for their expenses.
+The `ExpenseReport` model will have a single file attachment named `receipt` for users to upload evidence of their expense.

 The commands to get started are as follows: